UH-Jewels/Uh-jewels.github.io/index.md

 <img width="1706" alt="Screenshot 2024-12-15 at 1 21 40 PM" src="https://github.com/user-attachments/assets/79a47a03-d92c-42aa-a6ab-a262b1b2aa2f" />

-The data inputted will be written into our database.
-And your order will be submitted!
+The data inputted will be written into our database and your order will be submitted!

 ### Admin Access
 As an administrator, there is an admin exclusive access.